 If a person moves to an older age group between vaccine doses, they should receive the vaccine product and dosage for the older age group for all subsequent doses.
-However, for children who transition from age 4 years to age 5 years and children who are moderately or severely immunocompromised and transition from age 11 years to age 12 years, FDA authorization allows for an alternative dosage.
+However, for children who transition from age 4 years to age 5 years and children who are moderately or severely immunocompromised and transition from age 11 years to age 12 years, the option to administer the lower dosage is no longer authorized.